Back to Arky

 Tip

-Keep storefronts store-first.
-Reach for arkyStore.client or createStorefront only when you are building a lower-level integration that the store layer does not cover yet.
+Keep storefronts module-first.
+Reach for arky.client or createStorefront only when you are building a lower-level API connection that the storefront modules do not cover yet.

 TypeScript Support